UPDATE OCTOBER 21

-So I’m enjoying our freedom while it lasts.
-Last week I travelled to Western Australia’s capital, Perth where I went to the Kings Park Wildflower Festival and wrote a blog on the wildflowers of Western Australia with photos I have taken.
+So I’m enjoying our Covid freedom while it lasts.
+This month I travelled to Western Australia’s capital, Perth where I went to the Kings Park Wildflower Festival and wrote a blog on the wildflowers of Western Australia with photos I have taken – West Australian Wildflowers – Exploring my backyard – September 2

 I also visited Perth’s Port city of Fremantle and will post that story with photographs of its many historic buildings this month.
 Another blog I’m planning this month will look back on a trip to the South Island of New Zealand, an area I’ve visited many times.